singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Adding more nodes to a cluster (not replication) can improve the write performance
 - Google recommends adding nodes when storage utilization is > 70%
 - BigTable provides lowest latency
+- It is not a good solution for less than 1 TB of data.
 - Multi-cluster routing is beneficial in cases where high availability is needed
 - Each table has only one index, the row key, and each row key must be unique
 	- Best practices of bigtable states that rowkey: